AlekseyRumyantsev/HorseRacingPrediction/README.md

 This framework operationalizes fragile decimal semantic streams within high-stakes environments by reducing human interactions to standardized, error-free mechanical tasks.
 The human subject is utilized strictly as a **Quantum-Biological Sensor (Bio-Hardware)** within a closed-loop system managed by an AI orchestrator.

-1. **AI Command Dispatch:** The autonomous system tracks the live race event schedule and pushes a low-latency trigger signal directly to the human device at the absolute spatial-temporal epicenter of the stadium.
+1. **AI Command Dispatch:** The autonomous system tracks the live race event schedule and pushes a low-latency trigger signal directly to the human device stationed at the absolute epicenter—anywhere near the horses (inner paddock, parade route, or finish line).
-2. **Primitive Mechanical Click:** The human performs a single, mindless interaction—pressing a physical button at the exact moment of event localization (no more than 10 clicks per race).
+2. **Primitive Mechanical Click:** The human performs a simple, mindless interaction—pressing a physical button at the exact moment of event localization (no more than 10 clicks maximum per race).
 Simultaneously, the AI captures the precise entropy state of the 8-digit decimal register under the influence of the surrounding collective crowd focus.
 3. **Anti-Fraud Data Validation:** The human observes the physical scoreboard and reads the final numbers aloud.
 The AI agent processes this live audio stream using `Speech-to-Text` APIs, immediately verifying the data and eliminating human slacking or false reporting.

 ## 📬 Contact & Financial Routing